-These new veggie dogs have been available at IKEA stores across Europe since August and will make their debut in the U.S. in 2019.
 And these veggie hot dogs aren’t the only plant-based menu item coming to stores.
 The company also plans to introduce a vegan soft serve in summer of 2019.
 While the recipe is still in the works, it will likely be made with soy, oats, or fruit.

 It’s easier than ever to eat vegan at IKEA.

 Fortunately, this famed retailer already boasts a ton of plant-based products.
 Here are a few of our favorites: